aspose-diagram/Aspose.Diagram-Documentation/en/net/basic-operations/open-visio-document/_index.md

 Diagram vsdDiagram = new Diagram(st);
 st.Close();

+// Call the diagram constructor to load a MMD file Diagram vdxDiagram = new Diagram(dataDir + "Drawing1.mmd");

 // Call the diagram constructor to load a VDX diagram Diagram vdxDiagram = new Diagram(dataDir + "Drawing1.vdx");